 Skip ran the Sugarloaf Mountain Ministry for eight years before handing over the reins to Pam and Earl Morris.
 He started his next mountaintop ministry at Waterville Valley in the early 1990s, but they weren’t too keen on the idea.
 Loon Mountain, on the other hand, was an upcoming young ski resort with a General Manager who loved the idea.
 He built an outdoor amphitheater on top of Loon Mountain and gave Skip the keys to his kingdom in 1992.
 In the mid-1990s, the Loon Mountain Ministry opened a thrift store on Lincoln’s Main Street that employs about eight people with over 20 volunteers.
 Each year, the Encore Thrift Shop provides over $25,000 in local assistance for families in need.

-Starting on April 2nd, Marcus and his family will be heading to Springer Mountain, Georgia to begin their 2,000+ mile journey to Mount Katahdin via the Appalachian Trail.
+In 2019, Marcus and his family will be heading to Springer Mountain, Georgia to begin their 2,000+ mile journey to Mount Katahdin via the Appalachian Trail.
+You can revisit their story on their YouTube channel, A Mile in Their Shoes or on Facebook.